Home Expeditions What to Expect on an Expedition Cruise

 Whale encounters — proximity and scale

-A humpback whale approaching a stationary Zodiac is, for most passengers, the most viscerally surprising encounter of the voyage — not because they did not expect to see whales, but because the scale of the animal at close range is not something that photographs prepare you for.
-A 15-metre humpback surfacing 5 metres from a Zodiac that accommodates 10 passengers produces a quality of silence among those passengers that the expedition team consistently describes as the most moving moment of any voyage.
+A humpback whale approaching a stationary Zodiac is the most viscerally surprising encounter of most voyages — not because passengers did not expect to see whales, but because the scale of the animal at close range is not something photographs prepare you for.
+A 15-metre humpback surfacing five metres from a Zodiac produces a quality of silence among those passengers that the expedition team consistently describes as the most moving moment of any voyage.

 The Reality